mobilecoinfoundation/mcips/text/0032-fog-compatible-gift-codes.md

 We propose either to
 * Modify `InputCredentials` so that it includes the `shared_secret` instead of the `view_private_key`.
-  Since clients usually compute the shared as soon as they receive an input, this may actually be more efficient and prevent computing elliptic curve operations again unnecessarily.
+  Since clients usually compute the `shared_secret` as soon as they receive an input as a by-product of view-key matching, this may actually be more efficient and prevent computing elliptic curve operations again unnecessarily.
 * Modify `InputCredentials` so that it holds either the `shared_secret` OR the `view_private_key`, for backwards compatibility.